 Teaching values through festivals of India

-Festivals are celebrations which highlight our rich and diverse culture irrespective of religion in India.
-The purpose of celebrating them may be different, but it surely has bound people by strengthening their relationships with their family, friends and the community we live in.
+Festivals are celebrations which highlights rich and diverse culture irrespective of religion in India.
+The purpose of celebrating them may be different, but it surely has bound people strengthening their relationships with their family, friends and the community we live in.
 Let’s look into some of the important festivals, its significance and the values it teaches us.

 Did you know that festivals of India do not only revolve around the mythological stories and religions?
 We also celebrate festivals for seasonal change, thanking the nature for its important part in the survival of humankind.
 One such festival is the harvest festival.
 It is called Lohri in Punjab in North India, celebrated during mid-January.
-It is celebrated to mark the end of winter and welcoming the summer with people dancing around the bonfire which indirectly depicts the Sun God.
+It is celebrated to mark the end of winter and welcoming the summer with people dancing around the bon fire which indirectly depicts the Sun God.
 During the same period, the harvest festival is termed as Makar Sankranti or Pongal in South India.
 During Pongal, which is a four-day festival in Tamil Nadu, people not only thank the Sun God but also animals and instruments which also form the source of their livelihood.
 Through this festival, they impart the values of thankfulness and respect to both living and non-living things which is the source of their bread and butter.
-The rangoli (artwork in front of home made with rice flour) displayed by women folk during this festival feeds the smallest creatures like ants with whom we share our planet.
-This festival also fosters bonds within families and teaches the value of caring, love and togetherness to children.
+The rangoli displayed by women folk during this festival feeds the smallest creatures like ants with whom we share our planet.
+This festival also fosters bond within families and teaches the value of caring, love and togetherness to children.

 Let’s not forget that India is a diverse country which nurtures other religions like Islam and Christianity.
 Ramzan is a festival followed by the followers of Islam religion, which requires a month long fast.
 So what are the values get imparted during this festival?
 Fasting requires perseverance and tolerance.
 Through fasting, we learn to empathize with poor people and understand their pains of hunger and thirst.
 It also teaches us the value of being grateful for what we have.
 Christianity is celebrated by Christians around the world which marks the birth of Jesus Christ, who is proclaimed as the Son of God.
 During this festive time, families come together teaching the value of togetherness.
 They exchange gifts to show care for their fellow members and think about the Almighty expressing gratitude for their livelihood and survival.

-Apart from these major festivals, there are other festivals like Holi, Janmashtami, Ganesh Chathurthi, Onam, Guru Purnima, Navroz and many more, celebrated under different names around Indian states.
-All the festivals are celebrated for a reason.
+At the best international schools in Bangalore, similar to the other top residential schools in India, all the festivals are celebrated for a reason.
+The best boarding schools in Bangalore are home to students from various nationalities, religions, cultures and beliefs.
+To give these students a “home away from home”, apart from the above-mentioned major festivals, there are other festivals like Holi, Janmashtami, Ganesh Chathurthi, Easter, Onam, Guru Purnima, Navroz, Earth Day, Women’s Day, International Literacy Day and many more, celebrated under different names around the country.
 It has its unique nature of celebration but most of all it imparts a lot of learning for young children in the form of values which shapes their identity to be better citizens of the future.
 Thus celebration calls for joyous moments together with learning values which makes us good Samaritans thus making the world a better place to live for us and other living things, with whom we share our planet.

 Apply for Merit Scholarships